MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 | LUIS app | Weather | Recognizes the Weather.GetForecast and Weather.GetCondition intents.|
 | QnAMaker service | FAQ  | Provides answers to questions about a home automation lighting system |

-Let's first create the apps and services, then integrate them together.
+Let's first create the apps and services, then integrate them together using the Dispatch tool.

-> [!NOTE]
-> All three apps need to be created within the same Azure location for Dispatch to access them successfully.
-Our example Dispatch code below uses the example location West US.

 ## Create the LUIS apps

-The fastest way to create the HomeAutomation and Weather LUIS apps is to download the [homeautomation.json][HomeAutomationJSON] and [weather.json][WeatherJSON] files.
-Then go to the [LUIS website](https://www.luis.ai/home) and sign in.
-Click on **My Apps** > **Import new app** and choose the homeautomation.json file.
-Name the new app `homeautomation`.
-Click on **My Apps** > **Import new app** and choose the weather.json file.
-Name this other new app `weather`.
+The fastest way to create the *HomeAutomation* and *Weather* LUIS apps is to download the [homeautomation.json][HomeAutomationJSON] and [weather.json][WeatherJSON] files.
+Then follow these steps to import these two LUIS apps.

+1. Go to the [LUIS website](https://www.luis.ai/home) and sign in.
+2. From the **My Apps** page, click **Import new app**.
+   1. For the *homeautomation* app, choose the **homeautomation.json** file and name it "homeautomation".
+Click **Done** to import the app.
+After the app is imported, click **Publish** to publish the app.
+   1. For the *weather* app, choose the **weather.json** file and name it "weather".
+Click **Done** to import the app.
+After the app is imported, click **Publish** to publish the app.

 ## Create the QnA Cognitive Service in Azure

 A QnA Maker service involves two parts, which are the Cognitive Service in Azure, and the knowledge base of Q&A pairs that you publish using the Cognitive Service.
+When you create your Knowledgebase, you can link it to the Azure service by choosing the **Azure service name** you created in this step.

-To create the Cognitive Service in Azure, log in to the Azure portal at https://portal.azure.com, and do the following:
+To create the Cognitive Service in Azure, log in to the [Azure portal](https://portal.azure.com), and do the following:

 1. Click **All services**.
 1. Search on `Cognitive` and select **Cognitive Services**.